 Option B - Life Annuity.
 We make Annuity Payments during the life of the Annuitant, and the last payment is the one that is due before the Annuitant's death.
 If the Annuitant dies shortly after the Annuity Date, the Payee may receive less than your investment in the Contract.
-If we convert your single Income Payments to Annuity Payments under this option, on the Annuity Date we will establish a "remaining value" equal to your Contract Value.
-Each Annuity Payment will reduce the remaining value by the dollar amount paid.
-Upon the death of the Annuitant, we will pay any remaining value to the named Beneficiary(ies).

-Option C - Life with Guaranteed Period of either 5 or 10 Years.
+Option C - Life Annuity with Payments Over 5 or 10 Years Guaranteed.
 We make Annuity Payments during the life of the Annuitant.
 If the Annuitant dies before the end of the selected guaranteed period, we continue to make Annuity Payments to the Payee for the rest of the guaranteed period.
 If the Payee and Annuitant were the same person, we make payments to the Owner.
 If the Payee, Annuitant and Owner were the same person, we make payments to the Beneficiary(ies).
 If the Annuitant dies after the selected guaranteed period ends, the last payment is the one that is due before the Annuitant's death.

 Option F - Joint and Survivor.
 We make Annuity Payments during the lifetimes of the Annuitant and the joint Annuitant.
 Upon the death of one Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
 Annuity Payments stop with the last payment that is due before the last surviving joint Annuitant's death.
 If both Annuitants die shortly after the Annuity Date, the Payee may receive less than your investment in the Contract.
-If we convert your joint Income Payments to Annuity Payments under this option, on the Annuity Date we will establish a "remaining value" equal to your Contract Value.
-Each Annuity Payment will reduce the remaining value by the dollar amount paid.
-Upon the death of the last surviving Annuitant, we will pay any remaining value to the named Beneficiary(ies).